Astwood, Buckinghamshire

-Astwood is a village in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
+Astwood is a village and civil parish in the unitary authority area of the City of Milton Keynes, Buckinghamshire, England.
 It is located on the border with Bedfordshire, approximately 6 mi east of Newport Pagnell, 7 mi west of Bedford and 8 mi north-east of Central Milton Keynes.
+In 2021 the parish had a population of 217.

 The village name is Anglo-Saxon in origin and means "east wood".

 Buildings and landmarks

 Most of the older buildings in the village have thatched roofs making for a quaint rural setting.

 The churchyard of the parish church of St Peter is considered by some as being one of the prettiest in the county.
 The Grade II-listed church dates from 1154 and includes a 14th-century window, bells dating from the 15th and 17th centuries, and a clock installed in 1774.
 It was closed to public worship in 2015, and in 2025, the church was put up for sale with planning permission for conversion into a three-bedroom home.